NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-Restore.md

 <a name="choose-default-package-management-format"></a>
 #### Choose the default package management format

 NuGet has two package management formats, [PackageReference](Package-References-in-Project-Files.md) and [packages.config](../reference/packages-config.md).
-Select the format from the dropdown list under **Package Management**.
+Select the format you want to use from the dropdown list under **Package Management**.
 You can also select whether to allow format selection on first package install.

 > [!Note]
 > - If a project doesn't support both package management formats, NuGet uses the package management format that's compatible with the project, which might not be the default you set in the options.
 NuGet then won't prompt for selection on first install, even if you selected that option.